verbose/verb-generate-readme/readme.md

 **Installing the CLI**

-To run the `readme` generator from the command line, you'll need to install [verb](https://github.com/verbose/verb) globally first.
+To run the `verb-readme` generator from the command line, you'll need to install [verb](https://github.com/verbose/verb) globally first.
 You can that now with the following command:

 ```sh
 $ npm install --global verb